r4bbitjs/r4bbitjs/README.md

 # Multiple Replies:
-1. reply = -1, timeout >= 0 Client has to wait until promise resolves
+1. [DONE] reply = -1, timeout >= 0 Client has to wait until promise resolves
 2. reply = -1, timeout >= 0 Response is processed by the client handler function
 3. reply = 3, timeout 10 a counter variable counts until all the replies receive and resolves
+4. give headers to the client with the decoded message